First Communion Announcements

 Please remember that attendance at the Welcome Orientation is required for ALL students and parents, and your attendance at the orientation with your child will count as a class day in terms of your child’s attendance for this year.

-Please arrive on time, as the doors will be locked 15 minutes after the start time of orientation.
+Please arrive on time, as the doors will be locked 15 minutes after the start time of orientation, and no one will be able to enter once the doors are closed.

 Only parents and students who are already registered will be able to attend the Welcome Orientation.